-Wax – Wax has been added to shampoos for a very long time, and there are both pros and cons to using it.
-While it will cut down on cleaning time and provide more protection than simple shampooing, the wax coating often isn't particularly durable - in some instances, it can even trap debris.
-Overall, the shampoos we've listed above offer better protection and will rid the surface of debris - we say to skip the wash and wax shampoos.
+Wax – Wax has been added to shampoos for a very long time, and there are both pros and cons.
+While it will cut down on cleaning time and provide more protection than simple shampooing.
+The wax coating often isn't particularly durable - in some instances, it can even trap debris.
+Overall, the shampoos we've listed above offer better protection and will rid the surface of debris.
+We say to skip the wash and wax shampoos.

 Ceramic – A popular and fashionable addition to premium shampoos, ceramic-infused shampoos have better lubrication which prevents scratches as you clean.
 It also leaves a thin (but tough) layer of protection that'll keep your car looking glossy for longer.
 Turtle Wax offers an impressive ceramic-infused wax for a very reasonable price.

-Graphene – Graphene is touted as the next big advancement in car protection and there are a handful of car shampoos on the market that make use of this technology.
+Graphene – Graphene is touted as the next big advancement in car protection, and there are a handful of car shampoos that make use of this technology.
 Graphene-infused shampoos add a layer of ultra-tough protection and increased lubrication to minimise scratching and marring.
-Angel Wax’s Enigma Shampoo is one example and is designed to clean a car thoroughly, while also adding a defensive and tough layer of graphene protection.
+They also supposedly work to keep the paintwork cooler, perfect for avoiding water spots.

-Not that important in the grand scheme of things but a nice fragrance will make washing your car all the more pleasant.
-In the past, shampoos often smelt like strong chemicals which made working with them for long periods irritating.
-Nowadays you can enjoy the scent of fresh fruits, sweets or even an entirely neutral scent - perfect for a sensitive snout.
+While not the most important aspect, a nice fragrance will make washing your car all the more pleasant.
+In the past, shampoos often smelt like strong chemicals, which made working with them for long periods irritating.
+Nowadays, you can enjoy the scent of fresh fruits, sweets or even an entirely neutral scent - perfect for a sensitive snout.

 An odd one as most shampoos will proudly boast they're pH neutral and claim they won't wreck paint or waxes.
-This is a legitimate statement, as pH neutral shampoos won't be harsh or abrasive to paintwork and won't degrade waxes or any sealants you've applied.
-Thing is, the only acidic car shampoos we've come across are designed for dealing with hard water and will claim to be pH-balanced - neutral in the bottle, slightly acidic on paintwork.
+This is a legitimate statement.
+Because pH-neutral shampoos won't be harsh or abrasive to paintwork and won't degrade waxes or any sealants you've applied.
+However, the only acidic car shampoos we've come across are designed for dealing with hard water and will claim to be pH-balanced.
+This only extends to being neutral in the bottle, and slightly acidic on paintwork.

-Most pre-washes (including snow foam) will be either pH neutral or slightly alkalic to take care of tough grime, meaning a pre-wash will allow you to use a pH neutral shampoo without compromising the cleaning results.
-Strong, industrial traffic film removers (TFRs) will use caustic acid (basically salt) to remove contaminants but are best left to agricultural and industrial machinery where paint finish isn't a massive concern.
+Most car pre-washes (including snow foam) will be either pH neutral or slightly alkalic to take care of tough grime.
+This means a pre-wash will allow you to use a pH-neutral shampoo without compromising the cleaning results.
+Strong industrial traffic film removers (TFRs) will use caustic acid (basically salt) to remove contaminants.
+But these are best left to agricultural and industrial machinery where paint finish isn't a massive concern.

-What this means is this: pH neutral shampoos are good enough for cleaning a car, even if they aren't particularly harsh or abrasive.
-Invest in a slightly alcaic pre-wash if your car is particularly dirty but make sure you stay away from anything acidic for the sake of your paint.
+This means pH-neutral shampoos are good enough for cleaning a car, even if they aren't particularly harsh or abrasive.
+Invest in an alkaline pre-wash if your car is particularly dirty but stay away from anything acidic for the sake of your paint.